Slovakia is not on the FATF List of Countries that have been identified as having strategic AML deficiencies

-The last Mutual Evaluation Report relating to the implementation of anti-money laundering and counter-terrorist financing standards in Slovakia was undertaken by the Financial Action Task Force (FATF) in 2011.
-According to that Evaluation, Slovakia was deemed Compliant for 4 and Largely Compliant for 18 of the FATF 40 + 9 Recommendations.
-It was Partially Compliant or Non-Compliant for 4 of the 6 Core Recommendations.
+The last Mutual Evaluation Report relating to the implementation of anti-money laundering and counter-terrorist financing standards in Slovakia was undertaken in 2020.
+According to the follow-up Evaluation, Slovakia was deemed Compliant for 2 and Largely Compliant for 22 of the FATF 40 Recommendations.
+It was deemed Highly effective for 0 and Substantially Effective for 1 of the Effectiveness & Technical Compliance ratings.

 US Department of State Money Laundering assessment (INCSR)